emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-15-MOPTA 2020 Case Competition Vehicle Fleet Sizing Positioning and Routing.md

 ### Routing

+A vehicle stops at demand points and delivers demand units at each stop with given time windows.

+A vehicle can leave its depot after 6am and return until 5pm.
 For a driver, a maximal total driving time is 11 hours.

-A vehicle can leave its depot after 6am and return until 5pm.
+The maximum loading per vehicle is limited to a quantity of 60.
+However, a vehicle can reload each time it passes by its depot.

 ### Questions